Jimmy Fallon Posts Adorably Baby-Faced Throwback Photo From The Cover Of 2001 ‘YM Stars’ Magazine

 He grinned at the camera with a wide smile that showed a perfect row of white teeth and made his eyes sparkle with merriment.

-In addition to introducing Jimmy as one of the year’s “breakthrough stars” as a new member of the cast of Saturday Night Live, the bright yellow and pink print mentioned a slew of other well-known celebrities, including Josh Hartnett, Alicia Keys, and Nelly Furtado.
+In addition to introducing Jimmy as one of the year’s “breakthrough stars” as a new member of the cast of Saturday Night Live, the bright yellow-and-pink print mentioned a slew of other well-known celebrities, including Josh Hartnett, Alicia Keys, and Nelly Furtado.
 An additional article featured Alexis Bledel getting a makeover.